Our Graduate Program

 All PhD applicants are considered for campus and departmental fellowships, including but not limited to, the Doctoral Scholar Fellowship, Chancellor's Fellowship, Regent's Fellowship, Citrix Fellowship, Clare Boothe Luce Fellowship, Lisa Kaz Fellowship, and the Eugene Cota Robles Fellowship.

-Admitted PhD students are typically given guaranteed financial aid via student employment to fully support them throughout their studies, based on meeting our program requirements.
-PhD students may be funded by a combination of Fellowships, Graduate Student Researcher employment positions, and/or Teaching Assistant employment positions.
+Admitted PhD students are typically provided with fee remission via student employment to fully support them throughout their studies, based on meeting our program academic requirements.
+PhD students may be funded by a combination of fellowship awards, Graduate Student Researcher employment positions, and/or Teaching Assistant employment positions.

 Contact